ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 npm run dev
 ```

-And now, you should see a CKEditor&nbsp;5 instance in your browser like this:
+You should see a CKEditor&nbsp;5 instance in your browser like this:

 {@img assets/img/tutorial-implementing-a-widget-1.png Screenshot of a classic editor initialized from source.}